jas34/scheduledwf/README.md

 ### Cron Based Workflow Scheduler (Jobs Scheduling)
 - The scheduling capability is completely customizable by implementing [WorkflowScheduler](scheduledwf-core/src/main/java/net/jas34/scheduledwf/scheduler/WorkflowScheduler.java) interface and by returning applicable instance from `WorkflowSchedulerFactory`.
 - The default behaviour is to enable [CronBasedWorkflowScheduler](scheduledwf-core/src/main/java/net/jas34/scheduledwf/scheduler/CronBasedWorkflowScheduler.java).
 - This is composed of [wisp](https://github.com/Coreoz/Wisp) scheduler.
 Wisp provides in memory scheduling capabilities.
-As a result, `CronBasedWorkflowScheduler` also schedules required in memory schedulers using wisp.
+As a result, `CronBasedWorkflowScheduler` also schedules in memory schedulers using wisp.
 - Each scheduled job is provided an instance of `Runnable` task through [ScheduledTaskProvider](scheduledwf-core/src/main/java/net/jas34/scheduledwf/scheduler/ScheduledTaskProvider.java) interface.
 	##### ScheduledTaskProvider
 	- The default implementation of task provider is [DefaultScheduledTaskProvider](scheduledwf-core/src/main/java/net/jas34/scheduledwf/scheduler/DefaultScheduledTaskProvider.java).